OUI Laws in Massachusetts

 • License suspended for 45 to 90 days (210 days for drivers under age 21)

-• Eligible for Hardship license after three business days, assuming you have completed intake alcohol-drug education program
+• Eligible for Hardship license immediately, assuming you have completed intake alcohol-drug education program and are able to show a legitimate hardship.

 • Available for 2nd offenses after a 10 year time frame upon finding by court.
 NOTE: 2 year loss of license may be imposed, however you you will be eligible for a hardship license after three business days assuming you have completed intake alcohol-drug education program